noahzgordon/trello-clone/README.md

 anyway.
   * You can get advice on this part of the process from [this tutorial](http://www.jacklmoore.com/notes/jquery-modal-tutorial/).
+  * Add the ability to add board members.
+You should be able to type in a email and the website will add that person, or complain that they don't exist.

 ### Phase V: Card modal view